anderssandstrom/ecmc_plugin_grbl/README.md

 The plc-file is used to retrigger the nc g-code after it has been finalized.

 # Pictures
-Some pictures of x and y actual and setpoints for G0,G1,G2,G4 commands (Axis1=x and Axis2=y):
+Some pictures of x and y actual and setpoints for G0,G1,G2,G4 commands:
+* X = Axis1
+* Y = Axis2

 ## X and Y positions
 ![X and Y positions](doc/ecmc/example.png)